chrisallenarmbruster/lightrunner/README.md

   git merge boilerplate-fern/main
   ```

 - Why did we do that?
-Because every once in a while, `boilerplate-pern` may
+Because every once in a while, `boilerplate-fern` may
   be updated with additional features or bug fixes, and you can easily
   get those changes from now on by entering: